 Key Medical Risk Principles Decision Table

-In this example, we’d interpret the author as being Maplewood Clinic by virtue of the logo that appears in the top right, but it’s also reasonable to interpret this infographic as not having an author.
-Here’s what that would look like:
+In this example, we’d consider Maplewood Clinic as the author based on the logo in the top right.
+However, it’s also valid to view this infographic as having no author.

 Maplewood Clinic.
 “Key Risk Documentation Principles.” (n.d.) https://venngage.com/templates/infographics/key-medical-risk-principles-decision-table-9c35611c-0090-4249-bf6d-b34aea6f3cde

-For in-text citations of infographics in the Chicago style, it’s usually sufficient to describe the infographic and what information you’re referencing.
-Using our previous example, that could look like this: “Maplewood Clinic’s infographic established four levels of risk …”
+In Chicago style, in-text citations for infographics typically describe the infographic and the information being referenced.
+Using our previous example, that could look like this:

 How to cite sources on an infographic